 - Burn Time 8 oz. canister: 1 hr.
 35 min.

 The WindBurner radiant burner has a rounded concave surface, covered by a wire screen, that looks like the surface of the sun when it’s been lit and burning gas.
-The burner pulls in air through side ports to enable combustion, but is completely enclosed when covered by the unit’s cook pot.
+The burner pulls in air through side ports to enable combustion but is completely enclosed when covered by the unit’s cook pot.
 This makes the WindBurner an excellent stove for cooking in windy and unprotected campsites, especially in mountainous or desert terrain.

-The MSR WindBurner is a packaged as a complete personal stove system with everything you need to boil water, cook, and eat your food except a spoon.
-This is an important distinction when comparing the WindBoiler to individual stove and cooking components, since you’d have to acquire many different parts to replicate its out-of-the-box functionality.
+The MSR WindBurner is packaged as a complete personal stove system with everything you need to boil water, cook, and eat your food except a spoon.
+This is an important distinction when comparing the WindBoiler to individual stove and cooking components since you’d have to acquire many different parts to replicate its out-of-the-box functionality.

 The WindBurner includes a radiant burner, an anodized aluminum cook pot, a pot cozy with an integrated handle, a canister stand, a locking lid w/ strainer holes, a combination measuring and drinking cup, and an absorbent cleaning cloth, that also helps dampen any rattling sounds when the unit is carried in a backpack.
-The stove is also regulated, so that it will provide consistent heat output for the life of the canister and not weaken in intensity as the amount of fuel and pressure inside the canister drops.
+The stove is also regulated so that it will provide consistent heat output for the life of the canister and not weaken in intensity as the amount of fuel and pressure inside the canister drops.

-When packed, all of the WindBurner’s stove components fit together inside the cook pot and are held in place by the pot lid, which snaps into place and stays shut (nice!) in your backpack.
+When packed, all of the WindBurner’s stove components fit together inside the cooking pot and are held in place by the pot lid, which snaps into place and stays shut (nice!) in your backpack.
 There’s also enough space inside the pot to store a small fuel canister, making the stove easy to transport in your pack.

 Boiling Water with the WindBurner

 To use the stove to boil water, you need to light the burner manually using a match, lighter, or fire steel, since there’s no built-in igniter.
-The absence of an igniter is no great loss, since they have a tendency to break or fail quickly.
+The absence of an igniter is no great loss since they have a tendency to break or fail quickly.
 Your best bet is to use a fire steel to create sparks to light the MSR WindBurner, because it can be used to light the stove in windy conditions, at any temperature, or elevation.
 A match or a Bic lighter can also work, but they are far less wind resistant.

 Once lit, operating the WindBurner is simple.
 There’s a thin wire running across the front grill of the burner that will begin to glow (see photo above), so you can tell that the stove is lit and burning fuel.
 Cover the burner with the cook pot, locking it to the burner with a twist.
 Cover the pot with its lid and turn the wire fuel valve that controls the gas flow counterclockwise.
 When your water boils, turn the fuel valve clockwise to turn it off.
 Add dehydrated food to the cook pot to rehydrate it.
 It will continue to cook even when the stove is off because the pot cozy and the pot’s heat exchange fins hold onto the heat.
 Of course, you can also just pour the hot water into a meal pouch if you don’t feel like cleaning the pot.